 How to Do a California Short Sale

-Doing a California short sale is very similar to the way short sale are handled in other states with a few exceptions.
-These are very big exceptions, special to California.
+A California short sale is very similar to the way short sales are handled in other states with a few exceptions.
+These are huge exceptions, special to California.
 A California short sale restricts how much money a seller can be forced to pay as a condition of approval and carries an exemption from state income taxes under certain circumstances.

 First Steps in a California Short Sale

-- Do you have a financial hardship?
 If so, you will need to write a hardship letter.
 If you do not have a financial hardship, then you better hope your lender is Bank of America and that you will qualify for a Cooperative Short Sale or the HIN Incentive.
-Most lenders in California want to see a seller can document a financial hardship.
+Most lenders in California want to see a seller can document financial hardship.
 An exception is often made with Fannie Mae if a seller is delinquent a certain number of days, coupled with a low FICO score.

-- Is your loan a government loan?
-Government loans include loans which are owned by a government-sponsored entity (GSE) such as Fannie Mae or Freddie Mac.
+Government loans include loans that are owned by a government-sponsored entity (GSE) such as Fannie Mae or Freddie Mac.
 The rules are different for a GSE loan.
 If your loan is FHA or VA, these types of loans take longer to process and are approved in a two-step process.

 - Not any agent can handle a HAFA short sale.
 You should work only with a certified and experienced HAFA short sale agent if you decide to pursue a HAFA short sale.